 Read the guidelines to find out how we determine what is a recognised food safety management certificate.

-When a food requires a certificate, an amendment is made to the Order, and importers will have 24 months to comply.
+When a food requires a certificate, an amendment is made to the Order, and importers will have a transition period to comply.
+To import listed food, you must provide:

-- a valid third-party certificate, or
+- a valid recognised Food Safety Management Certificate, or

 - a recognised foreign government certificate.